ArchipelagoMW/Archipelago-Z5Client/README.md

 the client.
 - `Z5Client-win32-x64-(version).zip`: This is a zip file which may be used as a stand-alone installation.
 It is not recommended to use this.
-- `get-bizhawk.ps1`: This is a Windows Powershell script which will download and configure BizHawk 2.3, which is currently the only version of BizHawk supported for Archipelago's implementation of OoT.
+- `get-bizhawk.ps1`: This is a Windows Powershell script which will download and configure BizHawk 2.7.
 - `ootMulti.lua`: This is the LUA script you will need to load into BizHawk after loading the randomizer ROM.

 ## How to Install